Dantheman23-coder/AI-Persona-Prompts-Unleash-the-Power-of-Great-Minds/README.md

 This project welcomes contributions from the community!
 If you have ideas for new prompts, optimizations, or other improvements, please reach out.

 **Contact:** maleydaniel@gmail.com

+## Additional Persona Prompts

+For a broader set of use cases, see the [50 additional prompts](examples/new_persona_prompts.md) that extend this library with voices from science, art, and activism.

+## Voice Dictation Persona Prompts

+To make the prompts accessible when using voice interfaces, the [voice dictation prompt collection](examples/voice_dictation_prompts.md) condenses each persona into a single sentence that is easy to read aloud or dictate with speech-to-text tools such as Whisper.

 ## License